 5. Enhances Focus and Attention to Detail

 With coding, every little detail matters.
-A single misplaced character or error in code can prevent the entire program from working.
-This forces children to pay close attention to what they’re doing and develop a sharper focus.
-Coding requires sustained attention, which helps kids improve their concentration and attention to detail.
-These thinking skills can benefit them in academics, sports, and other areas of their lives.
+A single misplaced character or error in the code can cause the entire program to fail.
+This teaches children to pay close attention to what they’re doing and develop a sharper focus.

 6. Encourages Collaboration and Communication